With all of the options out there, it can be hard to choose which trust is best for you.

 A credit-shelter trust offers a way for you to pass on your estate and lower estate taxes.
 Under a credit-shelter trust, your surviving heirs would not receive your property (which would then be subject to an estate tax).
 Instead, your heirs would receive an interest in the trust itself.

-The final common trust is referred to as an irrevocable life insurance trust, or ILIT.
-It’s intended purposes is to remove the value of your life insurance policy from your taxable estate.
+The final common trust is referred to as an irrevocable life insurance trust or ILIT.
+Its intended purpose is to remove the value of your life insurance policy from your taxable estate.
 The biggest benefit to an ILIT is that assets can be transferred to beneficiaries immediately in order to pay for any estate costs.
-However, there is one draw back — once you’ve transferred your life insurance policy into an ILIT, you can’t change your named beneficiary or borrow against the policy.
+However, there is one drawback — once you’ve transferred your life insurance policy into an ILIT, you can’t change your named beneficiary or borrow against the policy.

 The three main reasons why you’d want to utilize an irrevocable life insurance trust include estate tax concerns, large sums of money left to minors or irresponsible adults, and asset protection.

 Need more information about which trust is right for you?
 Click HERE to fill out a brief form to learn more.